Tall Clover Farm

 My Fortex and Romano green beans have sprouted, and they are looking for my support–something I’ve come to expect in a good pole bean.

-pole bean trellis closeup Whats at Stake: Pole Beans Need Your Support After trying all kinds of structures and contraptions–trellises, teepees, stakes, sticks, wattles, and poles–I’ve found a great solution for a long row of pole beans.
+closeup of pole bean trellis After trying all kinds of structures and contraptions–trellises, teepees, stakes, sticks, wattles, and poles–I’ve found a great solution for a long row of pole beans.
 It’s my tomato trellis, modified with vertical rungs of bamboo poles.

 1. Drive two metal end stakes into the ground the distance of the bean run, securing three wires between each pole.